 - Prior to the beginning of a match (before the first fight), the center judge will ask one coach from each team to come forward to review the rules, and turn in the line-up for this competition. - At this time, the center judge should ask if the team has an assistant coach at ring side.
-Only designated coaches at ring side may coach during the match. - The coach should declare which female, and which 2 male fighters are the "starters" of the match.
+Only designated coaches at ring side may coach during the match.

+- The coach should declare which female, and which 2 male fighters are the "starters" of the match.
 All other competitors are considered substitutes/alternates. - If a team can only field 2 competitors, the opposing team will be awarded 7 points in team sparring and 10 points in team combat sparring for the forfeited fight.
-The points will be awarded prior to the first fight in this match. - o The team who forfeited a fight, must then also declare who their first male fighter will be. - If one team is missing a girl fighter, and the other team is missing a male fighter, it is possible that there is only one fight in the match. - The first fight of the match will be between female competitors. - At the end of fight #1, the scores from each team will be shown on the "Cumulative Scoreboard".
+The points will be awarded prior to the first fight in this match. - The team who forfeited a fight, must then also declare who their first male fighter will be.
+If one team is missing a girl fighter, and the other team is missing a male fighter, it is possible that there is only one fight in the match. - If one or both teams have two female competitors, the center judge will perform a "coin toss."
+The team that loses the coin toss must send their female competitor out first. - The first fight of the match will be between female competitors. - At the end of fight #1, the scores from each team will be shown on the "Cumulative Scoreboard".
 At the completion of fight #1, the losing team from fight #1 must put forth their competitor for the fight #2.
 If in this first fight, the score is tied at the end of regulation time, this fight will go into "Sudden Victory", so that the winner of the fight can be determined. - In subsequent fights, if tied at the end of regulation time, the fight does not go into "Sudden Victory".
 Each Team's scores from subsequent fights will be added to the Cumulative Scoreboard at the end of the fight. - All 3 fights will occur, regardless of the cumulative score. - If either competitor in fight #3 can not continue and the team does not have a remaining alternate, then a "MATCH FORFEIT" is declared, regardless of the cumulative score.
 The team that cannot continue forfeits the match. - If there is a tie in the cumulative team points at the end of the 3rd fight, sudden victory will apply to the fight in progress. - A team may compete with only 2 competitors, however the opposing team will be awarded 7 points in team sparring and 10 points in combat sparring for the forfeited fight.